lightdarkmaster/pie_chart/Readme.md

 This Pie Chart widget provides a visual representation of the distribution of leads by source in your Zoho CRM account.

+# Important NOTE:
+1. This Component will only works in zoho crm platforms any other platforms is not supported with this.

 ## How to use

 1. Install the widget in your Zoho CRM account.